-The roof was a gable design covered with asphalt/fiberglass shingles.
-Observation of the roof surfaces and flashing was performed by walking on the roof.
+The roof was a gable and hip design covered with asphalt/fiberglass shingles.
+Observation of the roof surfaces and flashing was performed from a ladder at the eaves.
 There was one layer of shingles.

 The roof shingles exhibited no curling and no surface wear.
-Several areas were tested for lifted edges, and lifted edges were not observed.
-Nail pops were not observed.
+Several areas were tested for lifted edges, and lifted edges were observed.
+Nail pops were observed.
 Evidence of a hail event was not observed.